Eileenzyf/ISO-App-Prediction/README.md

 │   ├── template.ipynb                <- Template notebook for analysis with useful imports and helper functions.
 │
-├── src                               <- Source data for the project │   ├── archive/                      <- No longer current scripts.
-│   ├── helpers/                      <- Helper scripts used in main src files │   ├── sql/                          <- SQL source code
+├── src                               <- Source data for the project │   ├── helpers/                      <- Helper scripts used in main src files │   ├── sql/                          <- SQL source code
-│   ├── add_songs.py                  <- Script for creating a (temporary) MySQL database and adding songs to it │   ├── ingest_data.py                <- Script for ingesting data from different sources │   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
+│   ├── Create_database.py            <- Script for creating a (temporary) MySQL database and adding new user input to it │   ├── load_data.py                  <- Script for downloading data from S3
+│   ├── load_data.py                  <- Script for upl data from S3
+│   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
 │   ├── train_model.py                <- Script for training machine learning model(s)
 │   ├── score_model.py                <- Script for scoring new predictions using a trained model.